bgd-labs/aave-proposals/src/AaveV2EthBUSDIR_20230602/BUSD-OFFBOARDING-PLAN-PART-II-AIP.md

 Both actions are proposed to be performed :

 1. modify risk parameters to "force" slope 2 interest rate curve and increase slope 2 aggressiveness
-2. remove POL BUSD liquidity to increase the utilization ratio of BUSD and increase the cost of open positions.
+2. remove Protocol Owned Liquidity aBUSD to increase the utilization ratio of BUSD and increase the cost of open positions.

 ## Specification